-If you are running a promotion, you are a promoter: the rules in Section 8: Sales promotions apply to sales promotions wherever they appear and whoever they are run by.
-Regardless of the platform: promotions must be run fairly and marketing communications for the promotion must not mislead.
+If you are running a promotion, you are a promoter, and the rules in Section 8: Promotional Marketing apply to promotions wherever they appear and whoever they are run by.
+Regardless of the platform, promotions must be run fairly and marketing communications for the promotion must not mislead.
 Key things to remember are:

 The initial marketing communication should include the information that the consumer needs to make an informed decision as to whether to participate in the promotion.
 These significant conditions will normally include the closing date, how to enter and any restrictions on entry.

 Rule 8.18 provides an exemption so if the initial ad is severely restricted by time or space it must include as much information about significant conditions as practicable (Rule 8.18).
 In such online marketing communications it may be considered sufficient to have significant conditions of entry one click away from the social media post which advertises the promotion.
 Whether or not an ad is considered sufficiently limited by space will be assessed on a case by case basis, and whilst some social media platforms such as twitter, Instagram and facebook may have limited space, the ASA will still expect all significant conditions to be included in the ad, and if this is not possible it is likely that the media is not appropriate to be advertised on that platform.